-The transportation of the PP raw materials for pipes and fittings from raw material producers to the converters has an insignificant impact on the environmental profile of the PP Soil & Waste pipe system for soil or waste removal in the apartment.
-The contribution is for all impact categories lower than 3% (negligible influence).
+The transportation of the PP raw materials for pipes and fittings from raw material producers to the converters has a minor or negligible influence on the environmental profile of the PP multilayer low noise Soil & Waste pipe system for soil or waste removal in the apartment.
+The contribution is for all impact categories lower than 5% (for ozone layer depletion it is 5%).